What is SnapCorrect and can it help you straighten your teeth?

 If it turns out that you have severe malocclusion that can't be treated by at-home clear aligners, then you may want to consider Invisalign or even traditional braces.
 Whatever option you choose, you should feel good about taking this step to better your oral health, as straighter teeth can help with problems like decay and infection.

 Who is a candidate for SnapCorrect?

-If you have mild to moderate malocclusion, then you are a candidate for SnapCorrect aligners.
-That includes anyone with an overbite, underbite, crooked teeth, crowded teeth or with gaps in their teeth.
+If you have mild to moderate misalignment, then you could be a candidate for SnapCorrect aligners.
+However, anyone with severe cases of malocclusion will not be eligible.

 How much does SnapCorrect cost?